-I'm Associate Professor of Portuguese and World Literatures in the department of Modern Languages and Linguistics.
-My teaching focuses on the cultures of the Portuguese-speaking world, critical theory, and topics related to race, gender, sexuality and disability.
-My current research explores the intersections between disability and colonialism, particularly in the Portuguese and British empires.
+I'm Associate Professor of Portuguese and World Literatures in the department of Languages, Cultures and Linguistics.
+My teaching focuses on the cultures of the Portuguese- and English-speaking worlds, critical theory, and topics related to race, gender, sexuality and disability.
+My current research explores the historical and present role of British institutions, particularly universities, in the structural marginalisation of disabled people.

 - Gender and sexuality

 - Colonial science and eugenics, particularly in the Portuguese and British empires

 I began my career in Portuguese studies and critical theory, with a focus on the Portuguese-speaking African country of Mozambique.
 My PhD and first book explored the representation and use of gender, sexuality and the body in Mozambican literature and cultural history, from the late nineteenth century onward.
 From there, I became interested in comparative approaches to British and Portuguese colonialism, especially in the intersections of colonialism and the history of the human sciences.
 I am particularly interested in the shared historical roots of race, disability and sexuality, and how this genealogy has come to bear on the marginalisation of disabled, racialised and queer people in the present.